 Although it's never an easy thing to think about, you should plan ahead to ensure that the handling of your affairs is not difficult or stressful for your survivors in the event of your death.
-To ensure that important information is available to those who will need it, use the checklist below to create lists with critical information, such as account numbers, service providers, and more.
-Then, be sure your family and executor know where to access the lists quickly in the event they are needed.
+To ensure that important information is available to those who will need it, use the checklist printed below to create lists that include the following critical information, such as account numbers, service providers, and more.
+Then be sure your family and executor know where to access the lists quickly in the event they are needed.